wjasonhuang/python_utils/concurrency/notes.md

 - All threads wait forever
 - Cannot end without external intervention
 ```
-var p = new object()
 lock(p):
     lock(p):
         // deadlock.
 Since p is previously locked
         // we will never reach here...
 ```
+Four conditions for deadlock: (all 4 conditions must hold for deadlock to occur)
-1) Mututal Exclusoin
+1. Mututal Exclusoin
+.*  At least one held resource must be non-sharable
-2) Hold and Wait
+2. Hold and Wait
+.* There exists a process holding a resource and waiting for another
-3) No preemption
+3. No preemption
+.* Resources cannot be preempted
-4) Cicular Wait
+4. Cicular Wait
+.* There exists a set of processes {P1, .., Pn}, such that P1 is waiting for P2, P2 for P3, ..., Pn for P1

 ## Livelock:
 A livelock on the other hand is almost similar to a deadlock, except that the states of the processes involved in a livelock constantly keep on changing with regard to one another, none progressing.
 ```
-var l1 = .... // lock object like semaphore or mutex etc
-var l2 = .... // lock object like semaphore or mutex etc

     // Thread1
     while True:
         if (!l1.Lock(1000)) continue;